Dogfalo/materialize/v1-upgrade-guide.md

 # Upgrade to v1.0.0 from v0.100.2

+## Auto Init
+- Componenets are no longer initialized automatically on document load by Materialize
+- Added function `M.AutoInit()` that initializes all componenets

 ## Character Counter
 - Automatic initialization removed, initialize it manually as shown in documentationn